 The "National Security Agency Act" (H.R.
-3600) would establish a National Border Security Agency, headed by a Director who would be appointed by the President and confirmed by the Senate.
-The Director would be in charge of coordinating and integrating border security-related activities.
-The Director would also act as the "focal point" with respect to enforcing U.S. immigration laws.
+3600) would have established a National Border Security Agency, that would have been headed by a Director who would have been appointed by the President and confirmed by the Senate.
+In addition to coordinating and integrating border security-related activities, the Director would have acted as the "focal point" with respect to enforcing U.S. immigration laws.